DTaoo/Discriminative-Sounding-Objects-Localization/README.md

   python3 data/cut_audio.py
   ```

-The sounding object bounding box annotations on solo and duet are stored in `solotest.json` and `duettest.json`, and the data and annotations of synthetic set are available at https://zenodo.org/record/4079386#.X4PFodozbb2
+The sounding object bounding box annotations on solo and duet are stored in `music-exp/solotest.json` and `music-exp/duettest.json`, and the data and annotations of synthetic set are available at https://zenodo.org/record/4079386#.X4PFodozbb2 .
+And the Audioset-instrument balanced subset bounding box annotations are in `audioset-instrument/audioset_box.json`

 #### Training